Breder.org

 To this goal, it's important to note that learning is necessarily an active process.
 The “learner” is the one doing the learning, not the “teacher”, nor the material.
 In that context, studying is less about consuming the material and more about critically engaging with it: raising questions in one's mind, seeking for answers for those, and trying to understand where and why one's own knowledge differs from what is being presented.

 Be aware that re-reading multiple times the material does not lead to active learning.
-Although re-reading does incresases one's sense of familiarity with the material and lowers the feeling of friction, it does not necessarily improve either the retention nor the level of understanding.
-The same goes for passively listening, copying passages verbating and highlighting sentences on a printed material: all of those are low-value passive activities.
+Although re-reading does increases one's sense of familiarity with the material and lowers the feeling of friction, it does not necessarily improve either the retention nor the level of understanding.
+The same goes for passively listening, copying passages verbatim and highlighting sentences on a printed material: all of those are low-value passive activities.

 The most helpful tool for learning is one we already know and dread: testing.
 Self-testing might be tough and draining, but it's the real assessment of whether we did understand or can recall at all the piece of material we've just consumed.
 Self-testing is high-value effort, and it often helps by identifying one's own gaps in knowledge.